hackbinghamton/hackbinghamton.github.io/blog/_posts/2023-03-08-hackbu-2023-thank-you.md

 ## Winners

 I would like to start off with an important announcement about our hackathon winners: After our event ended, we found that one of our selected winning projects violated [our rules](https://hackbu2023.devpost.com/rules) by reusing a significant amount of code created before the hackathon.
-Having clarified this with the original author, we would like to congratulate a couple of new winners!
+Having clarified this with the original authors, we would like to congratulate a couple of new winners!

 Firstly, our new winner for **Best Newbie Hack** is [DineTunes!](https://devpost.com/software/dinetunes) by [Nicholas Solar](https://www.linkedin.com/in/nsolar/), [Bryan Perez](https://www.linkedin.com/in/-bryanperez/), [Luke Sypniewski](https://www.linkedin.com/in/lsypniewski/), and [David Lovejoy](https://www.linkedin.com/in/david-lovejoy-5b8a3b260/)! **DineTunes!** is a website designed to make dining halls more engaging for students by providing an interface for users to *like* and *dislike* songs.

 ![DineTunes! screenshot](/img/blog/dinetunes.png){: width="100%" }

 Next, our new winner for **Best Design (UI)** is [Valenteer](https://devpost.com/software/valenteer) by [Vivian Huynh](https://www.linkedin.com/in/vivianhuynh3/), [Winnie Yong](https://www.linkedin.com/in/winyong/), [Haohua Zeng](https://www.linkedin.com/in/haohua-zeng/), and [Sara Wu](https://www.linkedin.com/in/sara-wu-856182166/)! **Valenteer** is a service for discovering local volunteer opportunities, and matching you up with like-minded individuals to build connections with.
-Valenteer's authors.
 It supports finding other users who go to the same events as you, and inputting your interests to get better matches.

 ![Valenteer screenshot 1](/img/blog/valenteer1.jpg){: width="45%" }
 ![Valenteer screenshot 2](/img/blog/valenteer2.jpg){: width="45%" }